In New Jersey, a slow-motion evacuation from climate change

-WOODBRIDGE, N.J.
-(AP) " Housing is in high demand in the heavily populated northeastern United States.
-But in Woodbridge, New Jersey, the state has bought and torn down 145 homes since 2013 and returned the land to nature, with eight homes demolished this month alone.
+Hard but not rare.
+The state has bought and torn down 145 homes since 2013 in Woodbridge, with eight homes demolished this month alone.
 Dozens more are slated to be torn down in the near future.

-Earlier this month, Patricia Kambach, 80, went inside rather than watch a crew demolish her longtime neighbor's home.
-Kambach has lived in her house on Lewis Street since John F. Kennedy was president.

-"I lived here 56 years and it's hard," said Kambach, as she watched an enormous excavator machine used to tear down houses.

-'A lot of people are taking the buyout because they are getting good price for their house and we do have problems with the water,' she said.
+"A lot of people are taking the buyout because they are getting good price for their house and we do have problems with the water," said Kambach, 80.
 Soon she will move out, and her home will be demolished.

 Buyouts of flood-prone properties have become a reality in numerous coastal states, as well as inland.
 New York, Texas, Louisiana, Indiana, Wisconsin, Iowa, North Dakota and others have programs.